Brittany is a mobile gaming addict! Her favourite genres are simulation, casual, RPG, tycoon, fashion, adventure, puzzle, and city-builders.

 Now that you've completed your offers and taken your screenshots, it's time to make sure you're actually rewarded for your hard work.
 As I said before, most offers will reward you right after you finish them.
 Go into your game to to see if you've been credited for the reward (most games have a pop-up message telling you how much TapJoy has credited your account).

-If you completed an offer correctly and receive the red X (did not complete) after a few days, it's time to contact support.
+Click on the offer from the Opened tab and if you scroll down, you'll see an option to contact support.
 Contacting TapJoy about missing currency needs to be done in a particular manner, so here are the steps that work for me:

 - Make sure you always have your screenshots.
 If you've been following this guide, you'll already have everything organized and ready to go before you even contact them.

-- Briefly explain what happened in the support box (i.e. "I completed the Flappy Bird web game and scored 500 points like the offer said and didn't get my diamonds.
+- Briefly explain what happened in the support box (e.g. "I completed the Flappy Bird web game and scored 500 points and didn't get my diamonds.
 I will provide a screenshot.")

-I think TapJoy is aware of the glitches in their system, so they're more than happy to help you resolve a dispute.
+I honestly believe that TapJoy is aware of the glitches in their system, so they do typically help you resolve a dispute and will get back to you quickly.
 Just make sure your claims are legitimate and you have proof of your completed offers.

 Is TapJoy a Scam?